eclipse/paho.mqtt.cpp/README.md

 $ sudo apt-get install doxygen graphviz
 ```

-Unit tests are being built using _Catch2_.
+Unit tests are built using _Catch2_.

 _Catch2_ can be found here: [Catch2](https://github.com/catchorg/Catch2).
 You must download and install _Catch2_ to build and run the unit tests locally.

 #### Building the Paho C library

-Before building the C++ library, first, build and install the Paho C library, if not already present.
+The Paho C library can be built automatically when building this library by enabling the CMake build option, `PAHO_WITH_MQTT_C`.
+That will build and install the Paho C library from a Git submodule, using a known-good version, and the proper build configuration for the C++ library.

+If you want to manually specify the build configuration of the Paho C library or use a different version, then it must be built and installed before building this library.
 Note, this version of the C++ library requires Paho C v1.3.13 or greater.

-As of C++ v1.3.0, the recommended version of the Paho C library is included in the repo as a submodule.
-This can be built together with the C++ library all at the same time, which simplifies the overall build of the packages.

-But, if you want to build the Paho C library manually, it can be done as follows:
+To download and build the Paho C library:

 ```
 $ git clone https://github.com/eclipse/paho.mqtt.c.git